yuanjiawang/covid19_prediction/README.md

 - Title: **Survival-Convolution Models for Predicting COVID-19 Cases and Assessing Effects of Mitigation Strategies**
 - Authors: **Qinxia Wang, Shanghong Xie**, Correspondonce to: **Dr. Yuanjia Wang** and **Dr. Donglin Zeng**
 - Institutions:
-  + Department of Biostatistics, Mailman School of Public Health, Columbia University, New York, NY, USA
+  + Department of Biostatistics, Mailman School of Public Health, Columbia University, New York, NY, USA (QW, SX, YW)
-  + Department of Biostatistics, Gillings School of Public Health, University of North Carolina at Chapal Hill, Chapal Hill, NC, USA
+  + Department of Biostatistics, Gillings School of Public Health, University of North Carolina at Chapal Hill, Chapal Hill, NC, USA (DZ)

 - We present a parsimonious and robust survival-convolution model to predict daily new cases and latent cases.
 The model accounts for transmission during a incubation period and uses a time-varying reproduction number to reflect the temporal trend and change of transmission in response to an intervention.